Annshuk/LearningReactHook/README.md

 # react-34zpft

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/react-34zpft)
-# How to stop re-rerendering when useing state-machine
+# How to stop re-rerendering when using state-machine

 sending action updater as prosp will not causes re-rendering to childern component, as using directly will check the state and it will always re-render